 At dusk when the lights first turn on, and on occasion due to synchronisation signal loss, there may be a period of time where one of more of the lights will not be in synch, therefore, consideration should be made to the general layout of the aids to navigation to ensure the mariner can still identify the channel.

-A preference to using grouped synchronisation over sequential synchronisation may be made to avoid confusion to the mariner when transiting in an opposite direction to the sequential flashing.
+The preference of using grouped synchronisation over sequential synchronisation may be made to avoid confusion to the mariner when transiting in an opposite direction to the sequential flashing.

 Promulgation of information by way of notice to mariners must be carried out informing the mariners when a synchronised system is put in place.